-To simplify the explanation we will give attention on the signal of data no. 2, and we apply the WPT with the Daubechies 5 (Db5) filter.
-First the data is decomposed up to a predefined level using Eq.(2).
-The entropy of each subspace is then calculated using Eq.(4) to find the best-basis.
-Once the best-basis is found the MDL function is applied to compute the number of wavelet retained coefficients k.
-The result of the MDL function and its components is shown in Fig. 4.
+To simplify the explanation we will give attention to the signal of data no. 2, and we apply the WPT with the Daubechies 5 (Db5) filter.
+First, the data is decomposed up to a predefined level using (2).
+The entropy of each subspace is then calculated using (4) to find the best-basis.
+Fig. 4 shows the result of the best-basis with minimum entropy criterion.
+Once the best-basis is found, the MDL function is applied to compute the number of wavelet retained coefficients k.
+The result of the MDL function and its components is shown in Fig. 5.
 The function reaches the minimum at k = 595.
 This means the minimum number of coefficients required for the signal reconstruction with the smallest distortion is 595.
 The process above is repeated until the last wavelet filter in the library (n = 22), and then, the appropriate filter can be chosen.